Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Results and discussion

 The differential fiducial cross-section as a function of \ZpT is shown in Figure~\ref{fig:cross-section-zpt} (a) and (b), together with the \powheg calculations.
 For forward collisions, the measured values give a smaller uncertainty compared to the \powheg calculation for low \ZpT intervals, showing a strong constraining power.
 For backward collisions, the uncertainty of the measurement is larger than that of the \powheg calculations but statistically compatible.
 For \ZpT above $30\gev$ the central value of the measurement is slightly larger than the \powheg calculations, but statistically compatible with them for both forward and backward collisions.
-The same cross-section measurement as a function of \ZpT at low transverse momentum with finer intervals is provided, in order to aid theoretical TMD studies, as shown in Figure~\ref{fig:cross-section-zpt} (c) and (d).
+The same cross-section measurement as a function of \ZpT at low transverse momentum, where non-perturbation effects start to dominate, is also provided with finer intervals, in order to aid theoretical TMD studies, as shown in Figure~\ref{fig:cross-section-zpt} (c) and (d).
 The differential fiducial cross-section as a function of the \phistar variable is shown in Figure~\ref{fig:cross-section-phistar} together with the \powheg calculations.
 Since the angular observable \phistar is equivalent to \ZpT but not impacted by the momentum resolution, a similar conclusion can be drawn as for \ZpT.
 The detailed numerical values and uncertainties of the differential cross-section as a function of \zrapstar, \ZpT and \phistar, together with the corresponding \fsrcorr factors are given in Appendix~\ref{apdx:cross-section}.

 The cross-sections used to determine the forward-backward ratio are different with respect to the fiducial cross-sections.
 They are measured in the common \Z-boson rapidity range $2.5<|\zrapstar|<4.0$ with efficiency, purity and FSR corrections also determined in the same rapidity range as shown in Table~\ref{tab:system-uncertainties-sources}, These corrections are found to be identical to those of the fiducial cross-section measurement.
-The resulting cross-sections for \rfb measurements are $15.7 \pm 1.4\nb$ and $13.1 \pm 1.2\nb$ for forward and backward collisions, respectively.
+The resulting cross-sections for \rfb measurements are $16.1 \pm 1.5\nb$ and $13.4 \pm 1.2\nb$ for forward and backward collisions, respectively.
 To eliminate the impact from different \murapstar acceptances, the correction factor \kfb for the overall \rfb measurement is calculated to be $0.65 \pm 0.02$.